Tradition and history of the most famous Italian dishes in the world! Here is the list of Italian foods you should try.

 To speak of a feud over two strongly traditional and Christmas-related sweets is not nice, but the truth is that every year there are two parties openly taking sides around the Christmas table: team Panettone with sultanas and candied fruit and team Pandoro!
 The two variants are very different: Pandoro is from Verona, Panettone is from Milan, but both share the same methodical care and attention in their preparation.
 In the end, neither is ever missing from Christmas tables and you always end up eating both!

-After this long overview that is sure to have inspired a certain appetite, you know what to eat in Italy!
-The invitation is to rediscover the Bel Paese through its most ancient and authentic flavours.
+After this long overview of the Italian food that is sure to have inspired a certain appetite, you know what to eat in Italy!
+As for food Italy has so much to offer, the invitation is to rediscover the Bel Paese through its most ancient and authentic flavours.

 Enjoy your appetite with the most popular Italian foods! 😋